vidaldid-rte/dynawo-large-scale-validation/src/dynawo_validation/doc/README_INSTALLATION.md

 ### Run build_and_install.sh script
 Run the build_and_install.sh script located at the root of the directory where all the files are.
 In this way, a virtual environment will be created and all the packages necessary to use the tool will be installed in it.
 This includes creating virtual environment, enabling extensions, building the package, installing the package, etc.

-### Install Dynawo

-- Follow the instructions of this website: https://dynawo.github.io/install/

-### Install Hades

-- To compare between Hades, it is assumed that you already have Hades installed in your environment.

 ## Option 2
 ## Do all the steps manually